pypa/packaging.python.org/source/overview.rst

 ride.
 This impression is mostly a byproduct of Python's versatility.
-Once you understand the natural boundaries between each packaging solution, you begin to realize that the varied landscape is a small price Python programmers pay for using the most balanced, flexible language available.
+Once you understand the natural boundaries between each packaging solution, you begin to realize that the varied landscape is a small price Python programmers pay for using one of the most balanced, flexible language available.